felipelealdefaria/experiments-service/README.md

 )
 ```

-[OBS] To force variate, insert in browser cookies:
+[OBS] To force the variation, insert in your browser cookies:

 ```
 key: force-${experimentName}